Table of contents

 Qatar has been reporting to the OECD at activity level since 2020 for 2019 activities.

-The QFFD participated as observer in the DAC Peer Review of Switzerland in 2019 and the DAC Peer Review of the Netherlands in 2022/23 to further strengthen its development co-operation approach.
+Qatar (through the QFFD) participated as an observer in the DAC Peer Review of Switzerland in 2019 and the DAC Peer Review of the Netherlands in 2022/2023 to further strengthen its development co-operation approach.

-The QFFD is a member of the Arab Coordination Group, and regularly participates in the Arab-DAC Dialogue on Development.
+The QFFD is a member of the Arab Coordination Group and regularly participates in the Arab-DAC Dialogue on Development.
 It also engages in the OECD Peer Learning Circles for Development Impact and other DAC peer learning networks.
+The QFFD became a member of the DAC Community of Practice of Private Finance for Sustainable Development (CoP PF4SD) in December 2025.

 The methodological notes provide further details on the definitions and statistical methodologies applied, including the grant-equivalent methodology, core and earmarked contributions to multilateral organisations, country programmable aid, channels of delivery, bilateral ODA unspecified/unallocated, bilateral allocable ODA, the gender equality policy marker, and the environment markers.